Zion. An island of sanity in an ocean of savagery.

 But Sadat was assassinated for his brave initiative.
 And Mubarak - his successor - was not made of the same stuff.
 No war has been declared officially, but the very first opportunity he saw to recall his ambassador, he used with both hands.

-this article shows, his covert support for Arab Palestinian terrorists is ever increasing:
+And as this article shows, his covert support for Arab Palestinian terrorists is ever increasing:

 "It's crystal clear that Egypt supports terrorism against Israel by enabling Hamas and others to transform Sinai into their logistical rear," Steinitz told The Jerusalem Post.
 "The real policy of Egypt is to get the Israelis and Palestinians to bleed together."